rodrigo1392/misc_tools/README.md

-Common miscellaneous Python functions, intented to be included as Git submodule in other projects.
+# Common miscellaneous Python functions.

+Intented to be included as Git submodule in other projects.